Introduction: DIY Garden Markers

 It’s pretty easily to tell the difference between basil and rosemary, but garden markers are so darn cute that I made a set for my herb garden with polymer clay and rubber stamps.

-for more DIY projects, design inspiration, and assorted eye candy.
+Visit my blog for more DIY projects, design inspiration, and assorted eye candy.

 To make your own garden markers you'll need: